EoghyUnscripted/100-Days-Of-Code-Python/Level 1 - Beginner/Day .2 - Understanding Data Types/Exercises/README.md

 **Warning** you should convert the result to a whole number.

 #### Code

+Use the provided code to complete the exercise.

 ```python
 height = input("enter your height in m: ")